opensearch-project/data-prepper/examples/zipkin-brave/README.md

-## Zipkin brave
+## Zipkin sleuth-webmvc-example

-This demo will use the [Zipkin brave example](https://github.com/openzipkin/brave-example).
+This demo will use the [sleuth-webmvc-example](https://github.com/openzipkin/sleuth-webmvc-example).

 #### Required:
 * Docker - If you run Docker locally, we recommend allowing Docker to use at least 4 GB of RAM in Preferences > Resources.